Eleusinian Mysteries: Priesthood

-The offices of Hierophant, High Priestess, and Dadouchousa priestess were all inherited within the Phileidae or Eumolpidae families, and the Hierophant and the High Priestess were of equal rank.
-It was the task of the High Priestess to impersonate the roles of the goddesses Demeter and Persephone in the enactment during the mysteries, and at Eleusis events were dated by the name of the reigning High Priestess.
+The Hierophant and the High Priestess were of equal rank.
+It was the task of the High Priestess to impersonate the goddesses Demeter and Persephone in the reenactment during the mysteries.
+Events at Eleusis were dated by the name of the reigning High Priestess.

 Secrets

 The outline below is only a capsule summary; much of the concrete information about the Eleusinian Mysteries was never written down.
 For example, only initiates knew what the kiste, a sacred chest, and the calathus, a lidded basket, contained.

 Hippolytus of Rome, one of the Church Fathers writing in the early 3rd century AD, discloses in Refutation of All Heresies that "the Athenians, while initiating people into the Eleusinian rites, likewise display to those who are being admitted to the highest grade at these mysteries, the mighty, and marvellous, and most perfect secret suitable for one initiated into the highest mystic truths: an ear of grain in silence reaped."